tne-lab/TORTE/README.md

 ## Installation

 ### Open Ephys
-Open Ephys GUI is where the real time phase algorithm is built.
+Open Ephys GUI is where the real time analytic signal estimation algorithm is built.
 Installation and usage information can be found at both their website (https://open-ephys.org/gui) and github (https://github.com/open-ephys/plugin-GUI)

 ![OE](./resources/oe+logo+match+header-01.png)